Profile picture for user johntaylorshelton@gmail.com

 About Taylor

-Shelton’s research focuses on using mapping and data visualization to develop alternative understandings of urban social and spatial inequalities, with a particular focus on issues of housing, segregation, mobility and neighborhood change.
+Shelton’s research focuses on using mapping and data visualization to develop alternative understandings of urban social and spatial inequalities; with a particular focus on issues of housing; segregation; mobility and neighborhood change.

 In the News

-Taylor Shelton quoted on evictions in Lexington by Beth Musgrave, "In 12 Years, 43,000 Renters Were Evicted from Lexington Homes.
-Why That Matters" Lexington Herald-Leader, October 13, 2017.
+Quoted by Beth Musgrave in "In 12 Years, 43,000 Renters Were Evicted from Lexington Homes.
+Why That Matters," Lexington Herald-Leader, October 13, 2017.

 Publications